tesselode/charm/readme.md

 ```

 ### Mouse events
-We can use mouse events to create basic mouse-driven GUi elements, like buttons and windows.
+We can use mouse events to create basic mouse-driven GUI elements, like buttons and windows.
 The UI object provides some functions for getting the state of certain elements, like `isPressed` and `isDragged`.
 Note, however, that **the UI object will only track the state of elements that have a name**.

 Here's an example of how to make a simple button:
 ```lua